jonbnewman/mobx-store-provider/docs/motivation.md

 ## What are the benefits?

-The goal is to provide a simple API that allows you to use **mobx-state-tree** from within [React Function Components](https://www.robinwieruch.de/react-function-component) while also giving a couple additional features to help with application development and cover common use cases.
+The goal is to provide a simple API that allows you to use **mobx-state-tree** from within [React Function Components](https://www.robinwieruch.de/react-function-component).

 Compared to using the React Context API directly, using **mobx-store-provider** gives you: